runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 - For the internal call, the input stack size is small enough to avoid the stack overflow.
 - The maximum memory location accessed, i.e., `DATA_LOC + 32 + ceil32(DATA_LEN) + 482`, is small enough to avoid the integer overflow for the pointer arithmetic.

-Assuming the no-overflow conditions is practically reasonable.
+It is practically reasonable to assume that the no-overflow conditions are met.
 If they are not satisfied, the function will throw.

 Well-formed input: